Skadden Fellowship Sponsorship

 Applicants are encouraged to propose and discuss project ideas in the program area(s) that they have a strong and demonstrated interest in and which address the needs faced by Legal Aid at Work’s clients.
 Criteria for sponsorship include the following:

-Legal Aid at Work will accept applications through Monday June 3, 2019.
-We strongly encourage candidates from underrepresented communities to apply.
+Legal Aid at Work will accept applications through Wednesday July 21, 2021.
+Again, we strongly encourage candidates from underrepresented communities to apply.
 Please include a detailed cover letter describing your interest in the organization and the fellowship as well as the commitment you have to the issues our clients face.
 Send it along with your résumé, law school transcript, a list of three references, and one writing sample to:

 Skadden Fellowship Committee, Legal Aid at Work.
 Email: [email protected]